Carlos Eduardo (footballer, born November 1996)

-Carlos Eduardo da Silva Cândido (born 17 November 1996), known as Carlos Eduardo, is a Brazilian footballer who plays as a right-back for Portuguesa.
+Carlos Eduardo da Silva Cândido (born 17 November 1996), known as Carlos Eduardo, is a Brazilian footballer who plays as a right-back.

 Career

 Born in Araranguá, Santa Catarina, Carlos Eduardo was a Criciúma youth graduate.
 He made his first team debut on 9 April 2016, coming on as a second-half substitute for Ricardinho in a 5–0 Campeonato Catarinense home routing of Camboriú.

 Carlos Eduardo became a regular starter for Criciúma only in the 2019 season, but suffered a clavicle injury in October of that year, being sidelined for nearly a month.
 He left the club in January 2020, after failing to agree new terms, and signed for Atlético Tubarão on 2 October of that year.

 On 28 January 2021, Carlos Eduardo moved to Hercílio Luz.
 Rarely used, he moved abroad in October 2022 to join Banga Gargždai in Lithuania; at his new club, he scored on his debut, a 2–2 away draw against Riteriai.

 After becoming a first-choice, Carlos Eduardo renewed his contract with Banga on 7 February 2024.
 On 15 July, however, he moved to fellow league team TransINVEST.

 On 10 June 2025, Carlos Eduardo returned to his home country after signing for Portuguesa.